 The Athletic/Activity Handbook is designed to inform each of you about valuable information relating to participation in interscholastic and other extra-curricular activities at Penn High School.
 Authority for the conduct of students participating in these activities and the policies of athletics and activities at Penn High School is vested by the Indiana High School Athletic Association (IHSAA), the State of Indiana, the Penn-Harris-Madison Board of School Trustees, and the Principal of Penn High School.
-The Principal is assisted by the Associate and Assistant Principals, the Director and Assistant Director of Athletics and Student Activities, and other appointed staff members.
+The Principal is assisted by the Associate and Assistant Principals, the Director and Assistant Directors of Athletics and Student Activities, and other appointed staff members.
+The Athletic Department will speak to all athletic teams at the start of their season in order to provide additional guidance as to the expectations found in this book and to answer questions they may have.
 Please feel free to ask or call if you have any questions concerning athletics, activities or policies governing athletics and activities at Penn High School.